Title I Parent & Family Engagement Policy & Compact

-- Provide family members a voice in decision-making on committees, such as SIIP Committee and PTA).
+- Provide family members a voice in decision-making on committees, such as the PTA.

 - Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Family Coffees, Digital Citizenship Night, Cultural Literacy Night, 5th Grade Promotion ceremony, and PTA events.

 - Provide opportunities for caregivers to volunteer within the school in various ways, such as assisting in the library, classrooms, bookroom, cafeteria, the Book Fair, supporting enrichment activities, and as a PTA member.

 Effective Communication with Parents

 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

 - Use multiple methods of communication to families such as News You Choose weekly school newsletter, e-notify, weekly teacher communications, Twitter, Family Coffees, and the option for “Talking Point” texts.

 - Encourage all caregivers to attend an annual meeting on September 15, 2022, to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.